MicrosoftDocs/partner-center-pr.de-de/partner-center/autopilot.md

 ## <a name="requirements"></a>Requirements

-*  Geräte, auf denen Windows 10 Pro Creators Update (mind.
-Version 1703) oder Windows 10 Pro for Advanced PCs installiert ist.
+*  Devices pre-installed with Windows 10 Pro Creators Update (version 1703 or later) or Windows 10 Pro for Advanced PCs.
 *  Device identifier known as a hardware hash (128 HWH or 4k HWH), which is typically provided by an OEM.
 You'll use identifiers to assign organization profiles in Partner Center.
-Nach August2017 benötigen Sie nicht mehr den Hardwarehash.
+After September 2017 you will no longer need the hardware hash.
 *  The devices must have access to the internet.
 When the device can’t connect, it shows the default Windows out-of-box experience (OOBE) screens.
 *  Enrolling the device into an MDM requires Azure Active Directory Premium.